 Cost Breakdown for Online LLC Formation Services

-Multiple online services compete to help you start an llc, each offering a variety of plans.
-Some keep it bare-bones; others tack on advanced features for an extra fee.
-Understanding what these packages include can keep you from overspending.
+Multiple online services compete to help you start an LLC, each offering a variety of plans.
+Some keep it bare-bones; others add advanced features for an extra fee.
+Understanding what these packages include — like a registered agent service, LLC formation service, or document add-ons — can keep you from overspending.

 Comparing Popular Platforms: LegalZoom, ZenBusiness, Harbor Compliance, Rocket Lawyer